Tube Lines: Formation of the PPP

-Following a two-year bidding process, Metronet and Tube Lines were selected as the preferred consortiums in May 2001.
+The bidding process was protracted by political factors, including public disagreements on the topic of PPPs between then-Mayor of London Ken Livingstone and Deputy Prime Minister John Prescott.
+Furthermore, in the aftermath of the Hatfield rail crash, there was a climate of both public and political skepticism in the involvement of the private sector in transport infrastructure.
+During early 2001, Bob Kiley, the first commissioner of Transport for London (TfL) and an outspoken critic of the prospective PPPs, was put in charge of the process.
+Kiley was also empowered to revise the terms of the prospective contracts; he promptly produced updated briefs for the PPPs, a move which thus necessitated the submission of revised bids.

-In April 2003, Tube Lines began to maintain, upgrade and renewal London Underground infrastructure as part of the PPP.
-Tube Lines had been the successful bidder for the 30 year JNP (tube) lines contract, serving the Jubilee, Northern and Piccadilly lines.
-A second PPP consortium, Metronet, held the other two contracts for the 9 remaining London Underground lines.
+During May 2001, it was announced that both Metronet and Tube Lines had been selected as the preferred consortiums.
+Tube Lines emerged as the successful bidder for the 30 year JNP (tube) lines contract, serving the Jubilee, Northern and Piccadilly lines.
+A second PPP consortium, Metronet, held the other two contracts for the nine remaining London Underground lines.
+Both Metronet and Tube Lines were colloquially referred to as "infracos"; there was repeated speculation that the two companies planned to merge.
+Contracts were worth around £17 billion over the 30-year period, with each contract receiving around £660 million each month from the Government, although this amount was subject to reductions if targets are not met.

-Both Metronet and Tube Lines were colloquially referred to as "infracos".
-Contracts were worth around £17 billion over the 30-year period, with each contract receiving around £660 million each month from the Government, with reductions if targets are not met.
+On 31 December 2002, Tube Lines began to maintain, upgrade and renewal London Underground infrastructure at the PPP came into force.
+Amongst its first actions was a review of ongoing upgrades, efforts to restructure rolling works packages into longer-term framework agreements, and reduce the number of suppliers involved in pursuit of a 10 per cent reduction in operating costs.

 Commitments under the PPP

 Under the terms of the PPP contracts, Tube Lines agreed to maintain London Underground infrastructure (track, trains, tunnels, signals, and stations) to the standards and performance levels set in the contract.
-Tube Lines committed to delivering substantial improvements to the network by refurbishing, upgrading and renewing track, trains, tunnels, signals and stations.
+Furthermore, the company committed to the delivery of various improvements across the network, to be achieved via the refurbishment, upgrading and renewing of the track, trains, tunnels, signals and stations.
 To encourage high reliability, deductions suffered for poor performance were set at twice the rate of increase in revenue for improved performance.

 At a cost of £4.4 billion, Tube Lines promised substantial investment during the first 7.5 years of the contract (2003 to 2010):